 Regulatory Translations for Drug Approvals in China

 There’s a growing demand for English to Simplified Chinese regulatory translation services to comply with China’s new foreign drug approval process.
+There’s also an increased demand for translation of Safety Data Sheets (SDS) from English to Simplified Chinese.
 Interestingly, patent law was non-existent in China up until 1985.
 To this day, China puts myriad bureaucratic roadblocks in the way of approving disease-curing and life-saving drugs, and other pharmaceutical devices.
 Indeed, Chinese patients have fought for decades to get access to cutting-edge medicines, but were rebuffed by highly complex and rigid rules in the country.

 That is all set to change due to China’s changes to its pharma IP rules.

 Several months ago, China’s State Council made a number of proposals that will represent a sea change to the way in which drugs are approved in China.
 In fact, the proposals have massive implications for the future of drug and device development in China.

 First and most notably for multinational drug companies, China proposes accepting clinical trial data generated overseas.
 Currently, multinational pharmaceutical companies need to run expensive and time-consuming Chinese clinical trials of their drugs and other products in order to market the products in China.
 The proposed change, however, will allow companies to use already established clinical data when coming to the Chinese market.
 It goes without saying that this will generate a need for translating the foreign clinical data to Simplified Chinese.
 The only caveat is that the overseas clinical trials need to address ethnic differences, so that Chinese patients are factored into the data.